mikaelho/tinysync/README.md

 Sync Python dicts and other data structures to:

 1. File: Configuration files and similar
-2. Database: Persisting larger data sets
+2. DBM: Persisting larger data sets
 1. UI: Reacting to changes in data model
 1. Another device: Differential data synchronization